fernandoem88/typed-classnames/README.md

 ## classNamesMapping

-for external libraries, we can use the **classNamesMapping** helper. see the following example
+for external libraries, we can use the **classNamesMapping** helper to create the className string. let's the following example

 ```ts
 import { classNamesMapping } from 'typed-classnames/core'